 As a school we measure children’s progress in learning against national age related expectations.
 The class teacher continually assesses each child, looks at improvements and where further support is needed.

-We formally assess the children each term and level their reading, writing and mathematics.
-As a school, we track children’s progress from entry through to Year 6, using a variety of different methods including national expectations and reading ages .A bespoke sentence writing assessment progression is utilised for children working below Year 1 National Curriculum expectations so that progress can be clearly identified.
+We formally assess the children each term to determine progress made in their reading, writing and mathematics.
+As a school, we track children’s progress from entry through to Year 6, using a variety of different methods including national expectations, Salford reading ages, achievement in NTS progress tests, NTS reading comprehension and maths ages and assess writing against the writing skills continuum.
+A bespoke sentence writing assessment progression is utilised for children working below Year 1 National Curriculum expectations so that progress can be clearly identified.

 Children who are not making expected progress are identified in data analysis and discussed in Pupil Progress meetings.
 In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.
-When the child’s support plan is reviewed, impact is measured.
+When the child’s support plan is reviewed, intervention impact is measured.
 If the child has not met the outcome, comments are recorded.
 The reasons for this are discussed, then the outcome may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.

 How is the decision made about what type and how much support my child will receive?

-The class teacher, alongside the SENCO, will discuss the child’s needs and what support would be appropriate.
+The class teacher, alongside the SENDCO, will discuss the child’s needs and what support would be appropriate.
 Teachers also assess the children on a daily basis and review and evaluate their lessons to accommodate the needs of their children.

 Termly assessment is undertaken and staff moderate books together.
 Data is collated termly onto a tracking system.
 These are reviewed in Pupil Progress meetings, where we look at closing the gap in children’s learning.
 We identify what we can provide to meet the child’s needs and we discuss and measure the effectiveness of the interventions the children have undertaken that term.
 Different children will require different levels of support in order to narrow the gap to achieve age related expectations.
-Throughout this process, we keep an on-going dialogue with yourselves as parents.

 How do we assess and review progress?